PDAL/PDAL/doc/tutorial/overview.rst

         }
     }

+If a reader implements initialize() and opens a source file during the function, the file should be closed again before exiting the function to ensure that filehandles aren't exhausted when processing a large number of files.

 Readers should use the ready() function to reset the input data to a state where the first point can be read from the source.
 The done() function should be used to free resources or reset the state initialized in ready().